 There are many potential causes of infertility, but if the problem is the quantity or quality of a woman’s eggs, egg donation may be the answer.
-In the Los Angeles, CA, area, Pacific Fertility Center performs a large number of in vitro fertilization procedures using egg donors, and our success rates are excellent.
+With locations in Glendale and Los Angeles, CA, Dr. Vicken Sahakian, Dr. Michele Evans, and Dr. Yvonne Yanqing Han have helped many hopeful parents achieve their goals through in vitro fertilization procedures using donated eggs.

 If you do choose egg donation, selecting an appropriate donor is the first priority.
 We offer extensive resources to help you find the right candidate.
 Our physicians also review all prospective donor candidates to ensure suitability from a medical standpoint, and to screen for genetic and psychological issues.